Searching the Climate-related Disclosures Register

 View a list of recent lodgements

-View recent lodgements [XLSX 24KB]
+View recent lodgements [XLSX 34KB]How to search the register

-Search for a CRE by entering —
+Search for a CRE by entering either:

-• The CRE’s name or part of its name, or
+- The CRE’s name or part of its name, or

-• The CRE’s New Zealand Business Number (NZBN)
+- The CRE’s New Zealand Business Number (NZBN)

 Search for managed investment schemes by selecting the ‘Search Scheme’ button then entering the scheme’s name or part of its name.

-Search for a climate statement
+Search for a climate statementViewing climate statements

-Climate statements need to follow the reporting standards set by the External Reporting Board (XRB) .
+Climate statements need to follow the reporting standards set by the External Reporting Board (XRB).

 Climate statements for managers of registered schemes

 Where the CRE is a manager of a registered scheme, their climate statements must cover each scheme that they and all of the funds for each scheme.
-If you’re an investor this means you can access the information you need to understand the impact of climate change on the future performance of your investment.

 When climate statements will be available